lantunes/netomaton/docs/index.md

    edge (i.e. for multi-edges) and the ID of the hyperedge the edge belongs to -- this implies that, in some cases, the edges are stateful as well as nodes

+- only Python objects are allowed in the connectivity map; no objects like NumPy numbers are allowed

 # Time Evolution

 - a node's state is called its activity